 Author Warren Berger recently wrote a piece for Fast Company in which he offers 8 questions to help you find your passion.
-Whether you are just starting your career or you are considering leaving your current path, let us know how these questions have help you determine your passion.
+Read on and let us know if these questions have helped you determine your passion.

 What are your superpowers?
-If we can identify our inherent character strengths and build on them, we can lead happier, more successful lives.
+The idea behind this question from Yamashita is to “unpack the combination of personality traits and aptitudes you bring effortlessly to any situation.”
+The filmmaker Tiffany Shlain of The Moxie Institute also explores strengths and natural “superpowers” in her new web film “The Science of Character,” which suggests that if we can identify our inherent character strengths and build on them, we can lead happier, more successful lives.
 Having trouble listing your powers and strengths?
-Check out Gallup executive Tom Rath’s popular “StrengthsFinder 2.0” program, with its menu of 34 traits.
+Check out the “Periodic Table of Character Strengths” in Shlain’s film, or refer to Gallup executive Tom Rath’s popular “StrengthsFinder 2.0” program, with its menu of 34 traits.
 Once you’ve identified your own strengths, you’ll be in a better position to make the most of what you already have going for you.

 Looking back on your career, 20 or 30 years from now, what do you want to say you’ve accomplished?
+In an interview, LinkedIn CEO Jeff Weiner said that he often asks prospective employees the above question.
+“You’d be amazed how many people I meet who don’t have the answer to the question,” Weiner said.
+So here’s your chance to answer it (without the pressure of having Weiner across the table, awaiting your response).
 Think of this exercise as a less-gloomy version of write-your-own-obit.
 What would you include on your list of hoped-for achievements?
 Or, even better than compiling a laundry list, why not figure out…